 Our home is one of the most important purchases in a lifetime and protecting that purchase is incredibly important.
-Home insurance gives us peace of mind that we are financially covered should disaster, such as theft, fire or flood occur.
+Home insurance policies like these gives us peace of mind that we are financially covered should disaster, such as theft, fire or flood occur.

 With a policy in place, many homeowners feel safe knowing they are covered.